Samkth123/KTH-md/Public Policy/d public organisations and innovation/Innovation in Governance and Public Services - past and present.md

 - here is a **difference between public and private** sector as innovation in private sector is mainly about gaining a compettitive advantage and restricting knowledge sharing, while in public sector drivers is to achieve widespread improvement to increase public value
 - such public goals can be enhanced through collaboration efforts ex STAF in FPL

-Innovations are defined as “New ideas that work” and “novelty in action”, and they emphasise that innovation is not just a new idea but a new practice.
+Innovations are defined as “**New ideas that work**” and “**novelty in action**”, and they emphasise that innovation is not just a new idea but a new practice.

 A innovation is an innovation if